Monday, October 24, 2022

 by Gary Salathe

 This past weekend, I gave a presentation on behalf the Louisiana Iris Conservation Initiative (LICI) to members of the American Iris Society (AIS) Region 2LICI is an all-volunteer Louisiana non-profit organization that works to preserve and restore Louisiana irises in natural habitats where they once grew in abundance.
 As the founder and president of this organization, I often share the work we do and how we do it.
-As I prepared the presentaion for Region 2, I was also thinking about iris preservation and conservation efforts in new ways and in new areas.
+As I prepared the presentation for Region 2, I was also thinking about iris preservation and conservation efforts in new ways and in new areas.

 Photo: LICI was created in 2020 as a continuation of a program I began within the Greater New Orleans Iris Society.